Your troubles in the present may never shift if you don’t look at your past experiences. Here’s why.

 After all, if you can find tools to tackle your current problems without digging up memories of painful times, why bother?
 The past is the past, right?
 There’s nothing you can do to change it.

-Well, kind of… you can’t change your past experience, but you can change your thoughts and feelings about it.
-And you can change the power it has over your mind and your current life.
+Well, kind of… you can’t change your past experience, but you can change your thoughts and feelings about it (your blueprint).
+And you can change the power your blueprint has over your mind and your current life.

 That last part is really important.
 As young children we tend to believe what adults tell us, without questioning it.
 So if a parent tells their son that crying is babyish, then the boy accepts that.